-In a purely agnostic, more scientific sense these three aspects of our relationship to everything can be related to Consciousness (the sensory universe), the Right Brain (parallel processing, or Quantum Reality), and the Left Brain (serial processing, empirical or egoic reality).
+In a more scientific sense these three aspects of our relationship to everything can be related to Consciousness (the sensory uni-verse), the Right Brain (parallel processing, or quantum reality), and the Left Brain (serial processing, empirical or egoic reality).

-I also like to think of it in terms of The Marx Brothers: Groucho (the mind of The Divine), Chico (the link to The Divine), and Harpo (the unconscious expression of the Divine).
+I also think it works pretty well in terms of The Marx Brothers: Groucho (the mind of The Divine), Chico (the link to The Divine), and Harpo (the unconscious expression of the Divine).

 "The common name for God used by the sages is HaMakom, "the place."
 God is the place of the world, the field in which all things arise and return."

 When we talk about that top billing as "The Father," of course we're talking about God: The Creator, Omniscience, the Source of Every-thing, all being.
 Personi-fied, this can be The Big Bearded Guy; Divine Mother; Brahma, etc., and conceptually, it's The Source, Transcendent Unified Conscious-ness, The Universe, or Brahman—the benevolent power that we know is the responsible for all being.
 It's a power that we'd like to get to know better (but often have a hard time doing it), under whose protection and care it would always be nice to live.
 It's the power of the Universe, like it or not.
 Einstein has a great quote about it: